huggingface/datasets/docs/source/processing.rst

     >>> 0.1 * len(dataset)
     366.8

-As you can see the test split is 10% of the original dataset.
+We can see that the test split is 10% of the original dataset.

 The :func:`nlp.Dataset.train_test_split` has many ways to select the relative sizes of the train and test split so we refer the reader to the package reference of :func:`nlp.Dataset.train_test_split` for all the details.

-Sharding the dataset: :func:`nlp.Dataset.shard`
+Sharding the dataset: ``shard``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Eventually, it's possible to "shard" the dataset, i.e. divide it in a deterministic list of dataset of (almost) the same size.